fresh-standard/fresh-themes/themes/README.md

 /themes/
 ========
-FluentCV themes live here, one per folder.
+FRESH resume themes live here, one per folder.

 - [`minimist`](minimist): A no-frills theme.
 - [`modern`](modern): A middle of the road theme with a modern look 'n feel.